jordansds/Archipelago_TWW3_Alt/README.md

 need one of the two .pack files found on the GitHub release, but it's recommended to download both for ease of use.
 Place the .pack files in the `data` folder inside your Total War Warhammer 3 install directory (`...\Steam\steamapps\common\Total War WARHAMMER III\data` for Steam).

-**These .pack files are required as they are the mods needed for the two game modes to function.
+**The .pack files are required as they are the mods needed for the two game modes to function.
 Make sure you *don't* use the mod found on the Steam workshop, as it does not work correctly with this implementation.**

 Open the launcher and run "Generate Template Options" (NOT the regular "Generate").
 This will open a folder